tryolabs/react-examples/mailbox/README.md

 ```

 This is just a `div` with a definition list of the various props, nothing that
-requires an explanation..
+requires an explanation.
 We embed the raw HTML body using React's
 `dangerouslySetInnerHTML`.

 Now, the list of emails.
 Which is actually rendered as a table, but semantically